 - Contact the police right away.
 You won’t be able to file an insurance claim until you file a police report, so talk to law enforcement ASAP.
 Be prepared to share some key info, including the make, model, year, and color of your car, the license plate number, any distinctive features, and the vehicle identification number (VIN).

 - Contact your insurance company.
 You’ll also want to do this quickly — preferably within 24 hours of the theft.
 Depending on the type of coverage you have, you may be able to receive payment for your stolen vehicle.
-But even if you don’t have comprehensive coverage, you’ll need to notify your carrier so that you’re protected in case the thieves hurt someone or damage something with your vehicle.
+But even if you don’t have comprehensive insurance, you’ll need to notify your carrier so that you’re protected in case the thieves hurt someone or damage something with your vehicle.

 - Contact the DMV — since the agency keeps a database of stolen vehicles, they may be helpful in the search.